 Today the procedure costs $200,000 for full corpses or $80,000 for heads only (which presumes that a future society capable of healing and reviving frozen bodies could also regenerate or robotically replace entire bodies).

 In short, “Cryonics freezes atoms at 320 degrees below zero so no changes or deterioration can take place,” explains Moore.
 “The whole point of cryonics is you don't have to rely on today's technology—we just have to wait for future technology.”

-Most mainstream scientists remain very skeptical if not downright hostile to the idea.
+Most mainstream scientists remain very skeptical if not downright hostile to the idea of freezing your body.
 Critics are quick to point out that it’s entirely uncertain if such technology will ever be developed.
 Furthermore, cryonics depends on the belief that its patients have not also experienced an information-theoretic death of the mind, in addition to a physical one.
 In other words, what good is a well-preserved body if the brain itself can never be revived after dying?